adelmonte/lucky-wiki/README.md

 I don't like Google, but it's the fastest for this purpose.

- The javascript injects the query into https://www.google.com/search?q=${encodedQuery}&btnI=I%27m+Feeling+Lucky, but I suppose if you edited that url, it should work for any other website.
+The script injects the query into https://www.google.com/search?q=${encodedQuery}&btnI=I%27m+Feeling+Lucky, but I suppose if you edited that url, it should work for any other website.

 I have half a mind to do something like this for Reddit, but search engines are more straightforward to me than Reddit's search function for the time being.